The Fractured History of the Hemlock Society

 Compassion and Choices states that its mission is to “improve care” and “expand end-of-life options.”
 Unsurprisingly, its website has very little information on the first element of this mission and is dedicated almost entirely to pushing physician-assisted suicide.

-The Hemlock Society may now have a name that implies that it is much more caring and gentle, but at its core it is the same old lethal Hemlock Society, for which death is simply a matter of economics and a tool to enhance the comfort and convenience of those who are still alive and healthy.
+The Hemlock Society may now have a name that implies that it is much more caring and gentler, but at its core it is the same old lethal Hemlock Society.
+For them, death is simply a matter of economics and a tool to enhance the comfort and convenience of those who are still alive and healthy.